Group-5-Abdullah/Back-end/README.md

 ## GET /food

-Retrieves a list of food items from the database based on the provided user email.
+Retrieves a list of food items from the database based on event id.

 ### Query Parameters:

-- `user_email` (string, required) - The email address of the user.
+- `eventid` (number, required) - The event id.

 ### Response: